-Finding #2021-001 City of Agoura Hills Compliance Reference Section B (II) Expenditure Plan (Form One) of Measure R Local Return Program Guideline states that, "To maintain legal eligibility and meet Measure R LR program compliance requirements, Jurisdiction shall submit to Metro an Expenditure Plan (Form One), annually, by August 1st of each year.
-Expenditure Plan (Form One) provides a listing of projects funded with Measure R LR funds along with estimated expenditures for the year.
+Finding #2021-001 City of Calabasas Compliance Reference Section XXV Administrative, Reporting Requirements, Expenditure Plan (Form M-One) of the Measure M Local Return Program Guidelines states that, "To maintain legal eligibility and meet Measure M LR program compliance requirements, Jurisdiction shall submit to Metro an Expenditure Plan (Form One), annually, by August 1st of each year".
+"Expenditure Plan (Form M-One) provides a listing of projects funded with Measure M LR funds along with estimated expenditures for the year.
 For both operating and capital projects, Part I is to be filled out.
-For capital projects (projects over \$250,000), Part II is required.
-Pursuant to AB2321, Metro will provide LR funds to a capital project or program sponsor who submits the required expenditure plan.
-Condition The City claimed expenditures for MRLRF Project Code 705, Sidewalk Repairs, amounting to \$4,063 prior to approval from Metro.
-Although we found the expenditures to be eligible for Local Return funding, the project had no prior approval from Metro.
-Cause Due to unanticipated work related to the Sidewalk Repairs project.
-Effect The City claimed expenditures totaling \$4,063 prior to approval from Metro.
-Lack of prior approvals results in noncompliance.
-Recommendation We recommend the City establish procedures and implement internal controls to ensure that approval is obtained from Metro prior to spending on any local returnfunded projects.
-Management's Response The City concurs with the finding that a budget request should have been submitted to Metro for approval.
-The City continues to reevaluate the processes that are in place to ensure budgets are submitted for all projects to Metro timely.
-Finding Corrected During the Audit Metro Program Manager granted a retroactive approval of said projects on November 23, 2021.
+Part II is to be filled out for capital projects (projects over \$250,000).
+Metro will provide LR funds to a capital project or program sponsor who submits the required expenditure plan".
+Condition The City claimed expenditures under MMLRF Project Code 640, Direct Administration, totaling \$39,196 with no prior approval from Metro.
+Although we found the expenditures to be eligible for Local Return funding, the projects had no prior approval from Metro.
+This is a repeat finding from prior year's audit.
+Cause The City was in transition staff wise.
+Information was not properly communicated.
+Effect The City claimed expenditures totaling \$39,196 prior to approval from Metro.
+Lack of prior approvals results in non-compliance with the Guidelines.
+Recommendation We recommend the City establish procedures to ensure that approval is obtained from Metro prior to spending on Measure M-funded projects.
+Management's Response The City agrees with the findings.
+The City will establish procedures and internal controls to ensure that approval is obtained from Metro prior to spending on any Measure M-funded projects.
+Finding Corrected During the Audit Metro Program Manager granted a retroactive approval of said project on November 23, 2021.
 No additional follow up is required.